OData/odata.net/docs/architecture.md

 For these reasons (and many others), I think it's best for now to simply understand that OData is too expressive for a simple C# data model to be used as an equivalent to the EDM model produced by CSDL.
 For this reason, I would like to leave the discussion of these C# data models to a later time.
 It is absolutely **required** that we have a design for such models, but I would like to first focus on representing the OData concepts themselves.

 ### data flow

-TODO testing webapi in parallel
-TODO being able to implement the playground
-TODO AGS composability (show an example? maybe this doc is too early for that)

 https://mermaid.js.org/syntax/sequenceDiagram.html